PLC Ladder Programming Training Course

 - Implement practical network topologies for automation systems.

-- Diagnose and resolve device connectivity and data exchange issues.
+- Troubleshoot device connectivity and data exchange challenges.

-- Guided instruction with demonstrations using Allen Bradley tools.
+- Guided instruction featuring demonstrations using Allen Bradley tools.

-- Practical configuration and testing in a live-lab environment.
+- Hands-on configuration and testing in a live-lab setting.

 Course Customization Options

-- Customized training versions can be arranged based on specific device models or network architectures.
+- Tailored training versions can be organized based on specific device models or network architectures.

 Allen-Bradley PLC Programming and Applications in Manufacturing

-21 HoursThis instructor-led, live training in the UAE (online or onsite) is aimed at beginner-level to intermediate-level engineers and technicians who wish to master the fundamentals of AB PLCs and apply them to real-world manufacturing scenarios.
+21 HoursThis instructor-led live training in the UAE (online or onsite) targets beginner to intermediate-level engineers and technicians who aim to master AB PLC fundamentals and apply them to real-world manufacturing scenarios.

 By the end of this training, participants will be able to: